-Pack a 9 or 10 weight rod for your trip as tarpon average 15 to 30 pounds.
-Aside from bonefish, permit and tarpon, numerous other flats species are also found.
+Pack a 9 or 10-weight rod for your trip as tarpon averages 15 to 30 pounds.
+Aside from bonefish, permit, and tarpon, numerous other flats species are also found.

 Even though most people want to chase the big three flats species, some other equally as fun but underrated fish include several species of jacks, barracuda, and triggerfish.
 Pack an extra rod that you can have rigged for barracuda or other species.
 You never know what you’ll see on the flats and being prepared could be the difference between you landing a trophy jack or not.

 Getting to Honduras is not as difficult as it is time-consuming.
 With a handful of flights out of major U.S. airports, getting to Honduras is simple.
 Once you land at the mainland airport you’ll board a smaller plane that will take you to the Bay Islands.
 You can fly direct to Roatan now from quite a few major US hubs.
 And for operations like Mango Creek Lodge, once you land on the island you’ll take a small transfer boat straight to the lodge.

 Lodges in Honduras

 Yellow Dog works with three different lodges/outfitters in Honduras: Mango Creek Lodge, Faraway Cayes and Fly Fish Guanaja.
 All three are exceptional operations with a team of professional guides that know the water inside and out and offer comfortable intimate accommodations.
 Ready to explore Honduras?
 Contact us today to start planning your trip.